Tap Into Pittsburgh Water

 CAP

-Pittsburgh Water knows that access to clean, safe, affordable water is non-negotiable.
+Pittsburgh Water knows that access to safe, affordable water is non-negotiable.
 That’s why our PGH2O Cares team is dedicated to working directly with customers to spread awareness of a variety of available resources, identify ways to reduce water usage, and bolster enrollment in our range of Customer Assistance Programs.
+These programs are designed to provide financial assistance and preserve water access for our most vulnerable community members.
+Customers who are unsure if they qualify are encouraged to contact our PGH2O Cares team, as we’ve recently expanded enrollment eligibility for many of our assistance and forgiveness programs.
+Newly proposed enhancements are currently being considered by the PA Public Utility Commission.